Applications for the 2024 Commission are now closed.

 - Over 18 years of age

-- NYC-based (or commuting distance) during the time of the project (Feb-Dec 2023): All applicants must be willing and able to be in NYC regularly for meetings, site visits, workshops, and events/gatherings throughout the year, as well as artwork maintenance (see next bullet point)
+- NYC-based (or commuting distance) during the time of the project (March-December 2024): All applicants must be willing and able to be in NYC regularly for meetings, site visits, workshops, and events/gatherings throughout the year, as well as artwork maintenance (see next bullet point)

-- For artworks that have a physical element on view for a prolonged duration (eg. sculpture in a park on view for 1-2 months), the artist must be able to visit, monitor and maintain the artwork 2-3 days a week during the “exhibition” phase.
-The artist must also be available within 24hrs to respond to vandalism or damage
+- For artworks that have a physical element on view for a prolonged duration (eg. sculpture in a park on view for 1-2 months), the artist must be able to visit, monitor, and maintain the artwork 2-3 days a week during the “exhibition” phase.
+The artist must also be available within 24 hours to respond to vandalism or damage

 - We ask that artists commit to having no more than one overlapping fellowship, residency, and/or project at a time to avoid scheduling conflicts and spreading oneself too thin

 - Applicants should be early career artists who have an established practice as an artist (record of exhibitions, talks, reviews, publications, or public presentations) with a demonstrated history of work in social or community-based practice, but who have had limited opportunities to produce and present their work to the public.
 Oftentimes, the EA Commission is an artist’s first public art project.